jhzhang07/starter-hugo-academic/content/authors/admin/_index.md

   role: Student of Software Engineering

 # Organizations/Affiliations to show in About widget
-  University:
+  organizations:
 - name: Jilin University
   url: https://global.jlu.edu.cn/

 # TODO  Short bio (displayed in user profile at end of posts)
   bio: My research interests include distributed robotics, mobile computing and programmable matter.

 # Interests to show in About widget